parth167/parth167.github.io/README.md

 ### Updated-Portfolio

-- This project is my updated portfolio with projrcts
+- This project is my updated portfolio with projects

 ## Links to Deployed Pages